 Communication Faculty Can Help You"

 Faculty members prepare students to work effectively and efficiently in team environments.

 The Integrative Business Experience (IBE)

 The BSBA in Entrepreneurship and Social Enterprise requires the IBE.
-IBE classes create, operate, and execute start-up businesses (based on bank loans of up to $5,000 per business) and manage hands-on service projects for non-profit organizations.
-In the last 7 years, IBE teams have donated more than $200,000 in profits to non-profit organizations and have completed service projects involving more than 7,000 hours for the community. (http://ibe.ucmo.edu)
+IBE classes create and operate start-up businesses (based on bank loans of up to $5,000 per business) and manage hands-on service projects for nonprofit organizations.
+IBE teams have donated approximately $220,000 in profits to non-profit organizations and have completed service projects involving more than 15,000 hours for the community.

 Real-World Business Experience Internship Programs

 Business majors participate in paid internships.
 The HCBPS Business Internship Center information is at http://ucmo.edu/intern.

 This major is unique in that it has office space for students to begin their social ventures in UCM's StartUp Center.
 It has business space in the MulePen, located in downtown Warrensburg, for students to begin startups and sell their innovative products.
 High performing students are matched with non-UCM business mentors for a 1-to-1 relationship that encourages leadership and entrepreneurial launches.
 Students also benefit from relationships with the Small Business Development office.

 The most popular clubs for Entrepreneurship and Social Enterprise majors are Enactus (formerly SIFE) and DECA which any UCM major may join.
 Student business organizations are at ucmo.edu/orgrequest/orglist.cfm